ALUDeveloperStudentClub/Machine-Learning-study-Jams/README.md

 # Machine-Learning-study-Jams

-The series is dedicated to anyone interested in Machine Learning - From Python Basics to ML Models and APIs
+The series is dedicated to anyone interested in Machine Learning - From Python Basics to ML Models and APIs .
+This repo will contain a collective of resources used during the study jams and workshops.

-We are happy to announce the launch of our new workshop series - "Machine Learning Study Jams".
-The series is dedicated to anyone interested in learning the basics of Machine Learning.
----
 Here's what our series offers and what to expect from this repo:

 ⭐ Python Basics: Master variables, loops, functions, and data types.